TwelveNexus/one-plan/OnePlan.md

   </div>
 </div>

-The Twelve Nexus platform follows a modern cloud-native architecture designed for scalability, resilience, and maintainability.
+The One Plan platform follows a modern cloud-native architecture designed for scalability, resilience, and maintainability.
 The system is structured as a monorepo containing multiple microservices, a Next.js frontend application, and shared infrastructure configuration.

 The architecture is divided into the following layers:
 - **Presentation Layer**: User interfaces and API clients